Mason Bee

 Crown Bees

-The NatureScaping Wildlife Botanical Gardens features a native Mason bee demonstration shelter designed to introduce visitors to these remarkable (and very busy) native pollinators.
+The NatureScaping Wildlife Botanical Gardens features a native mason bee demonstration shelter designed to introduce visitors to these remarkable (and very busy) native pollinators from mid-March through late May.

-Mason bees are solitary native bees — just one of more than 4,000 native bee species in the United States.
+Mason bees are solitary native bees — just one of more than an estimated 4,000 native bee species in the United States.
 In the Pacific Northwest alone, Washington is home to over 600 species, with Oregon and Idaho each hosting more than 700.
-That’s a lot of tiny pollinators doing big work.
+That’s a lot of tiny pollinators doing big work!

 Unlike honeybees, Mason bees don’t live in hives or have a queen.
 Each female is a “queen of one,” building and provisioning her own nest.
 She uses mud to create walls between each brood chamber — which is how they earned the name “mason” bee.
 Think of them as miniature bricklayers with wings.